The Tallest Water Slides in America 2026

 If you're considering riding any of the slides on this list, follow the posted weight, height, and clothing requirements.
 They exist for reasons that have been written in lawsuit transcripts.

-The slides above are the headliners, but each park has a deeper roster of thrill rides worth considering.
-For a broader take on which parks consistently deliver the most thrill rides:
+The slides above are the headliners, but each park has a deeper roster worth considering:

 - Best Water Parks in Wisconsin Dells — Wisconsin's slide-heavy parks